-Throughout the 2012 reporting period, open cut mining at the Charbon Colliery was undertaken within the Southern Open Cut, the Southern Open Cut Extension, and the Western Outlier.
-The Western Open Cut was completed during the reporting period and will be rehabilitated over the next 18 months.
+Throughout the 2015 reporting period, open cut mining at the Charbon Colliery was undertaken within the Western Outlier, the Southern Outlier and the Central Open Cut areas.
+See Figure 5, below.

 Overburden is removed by dozer ripping, with ripped material being then pushed into piles for loading into dump trucks by a front end loader.
 In some cases, material can be dozed directly into its final position but the majority is transported by dump truck into previously mined strips for placement.
-Blasting for overburden removal commenced in 2006, however no blasting was completed in 2012.
+Blasting for overburden removal commenced in 2006 finishing in 2010.
+No blasting was completed in 2015.